-But it will need to follow the TSA 3-1-1 liquid rule.
+According to them, body lotion is allowed through the security checkpoint, but it needs to follow the TSA 3-1-1 liquid rule.

 No more than 3.4 oz / 100 ml of liquids for each container, placed in a resealable quart size bag.

-If you are not familiar with the TSA liquid rules here is what the TSA says:
+If you are not sure what The TSA liquids rule covers here is what the TSA says:

 Any item that you can pump, squeeze, spread, smear, spray or spill must follow our liquids rule in carry-on bags.

-Brian wanted to bring his unopened gift of lotion of 150 ml in a carry-on bag.
+Brian wanted to bring unopened 150 ml bottle of lotion as a gift in a carry-on bag.

 If the container takes more than the permitted size and you want to fill it only with 3.4 oz / 100 ml, the TSA still does not allow that, you need to take only small containers.

-remember, you will be required to remove your toiletry bag from your bag before you go through the security checkpoint.
+Remember, you will be required to remove your toiletries from your bag at the security checkpoint.

 On the other hand if you purchase your lotion after the security checkpoint or you have a prescription that you are using a medical lotion you can take larger quantities.